Vietnamese Canadians

 Vietnamese Canadians (Người Canada gốc Việt; Canadiens vietnamiens) are Canadian citizens of Vietnamese ancestry.
-As of 2016, there are 240,615 Vietnamese Canadians, most of whom reside in the provinces of Ontario, British Columbia, Alberta, and Quebec.
+As of 2021, there are 275,530 Vietnamese Canadians, most of whom reside in the provinces of Ontario, British Columbia, Alberta, and Quebec.

 History

 Mainstream Vietnamese communities began arriving in Canada in the mid-1970s and early 1980s as refugees or boat people following the end of the Vietnam War in 1975, though a couple thousand were already living in Quebec before then, most of whom were students.
-After the fall of Saigon, there were two waves of Vietnamese immigrants to Canada.
+After the Fall of Saigon, there were two waves of Vietnamese immigrants to Canada.
 The first wave consisted mostly of middle-class immigrants.
 Many of these immigrants were able to speak French and or English and were welcomed into Canada for their professional skills.
 The second wave consisted of Southern Vietnamese refugees who were escaping the harsh regime that had taken over the former South Vietnam.
-Many of them (10%) were of Chinese descent and were escaping ethnic persecution resulting from the Sino-Vietnamese War.
+Many of them were of Chinese descent and were escaping ethnic persecution resulting from the Sino-Vietnamese War.
 These south Vietnamese refugees were known globally as the "boat people".

 In the years 1979–80, Canada accepted 60,000 Vietnamese refugees.
-Most new arrivees were sponsored by groups of individuals, temples, and churches and settled in areas around Southern Ontario, Vancouver, British Columbia, and Montreal, Quebec.
+Most new arrivees were sponsored by groups of individuals, temples, and churches and settled in areas around Toronto, Ontario, Vancouver, British Columbia,Winnipeg, Manitoba and Montreal, Quebec.
 Between 1975 and 1985, 110,000 resettled in Canada (23,000 in Ontario; 13,000 in Quebec; 8,000 in Alberta; 7,000 British Columbia; 5,000 in Manitoba; 3,000 in Saskatchewan; and 2,000 in the Maritime provinces).
 As time passed, most eventually settled in urban centres like Vancouver (2.2% Vietnamese), Calgary (1.6% Vietnamese), Montreal (1.6% Vietnamese), Edmonton (1.6% Vietnamese), Toronto (1.4% Vietnamese), Ottawa (1.0% Vietnamese), and Hamilton (0.8% Vietnamese).